Brazil vows to make BHP, Vale pay for deadly mine disaster

 The mine employs about 1,800 workers, most of whom are now on paid leave as operations have been halted.

-Additional reporting by Lisandra Paraguassu and Anthony Boadle in Brasilia; Writing by Paulo Prada; Editing by Kieran Murray and Paul Simao
+Additional reporting by Lisandra Paraguassu and Anthony Boadle in Brasilia; Writing by Paulo Prada; Editing by Kieran Murray, Paul Simao and Lisa Shumaker